 This is the third recipe from my SPRING SOUP series.
-Click on here to see all the recipes!

 I am always enamoured with these white ribbons prettily floating atop.
 When I start chowing it down, I would find myself comforted with this soup.

 Indeed, the simplest foods are sometimes the best tasting foods.
 Despite its simplicity, egg drop soup is a warm delight.